Tirito6626/easy-api-docs-ru/docs/functions/$slice.md

 # $slice
-Get a part from a text.
+Get a part from a text

 ### Parameters:
 | Name        | Type        | Description                          | Optional |